-However Coca-Cola's short interest can also be evaluated against the total number of tradable Coca-Cola shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
-In this case Coca-Cola's short interest could be expressed as 0.0046% of the tradable shares (for every 100,000 tradable Coca-Cola shares, roughly 5 shares are currently held short).
+However Coca-Cola's short interest can also be evaluated against the total number of Coca-Cola shares, or, against the total number of tradable Coca-Cola shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
+In this case Coca-Cola's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Coca-Cola shares in existence, roughly 10 shares are currently held short) or 0.0057% of the tradable shares (for every 100,000 tradable Coca-Cola shares, roughly 6 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Coca-Cola.

 Find out more about how you can short Coca-Cola stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Coca-Cola.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Total ESG risk: 21.08

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Coca-Cola's overall score of 21.08 (as at 01/01/2019) is pretty good – landing it in it in the 37th percentile of companies rated in the same sector.